HISPlayer/Unreal_Engine_Media_Player/README.md

 HISPlayer is the most advanced video streaming player for Unreal Engine for both VOD and Live contents.
 HISPlayer plugin enables **HLS & DASH streaming** inside your games and metaverses on **Android**, **iOS**, **HTML5** / **Web** and **Windows**.

-This repository showcases the HISPlayer's Unreal Engine media player features list as well as the supported platforms.
+This repository showcases the HISPlayer's features list as well as the supported platforms.
 If you want to try a demo of the latest player library, please contact us at our [website](https://www.hisplayer.com/demo-gaming/)

 <br>